ashwinvis/phd-thesis/chapter_01_1_exp_contrib.md

+# Software stack

+This experiment was also an exercise in developing an reproducible, open-source workflow.

+## FluidLab: a generic API for laboratory devices

+## FluidCoriolis: utilities for calibrating and conducting experiments

-# FluidImage: Building a image processing framework
+## FluidImage: a scalable image processing framework

 * matlab frameworks, dantec / lavision
 * libre: no license issue to run on HPC clusters